Shraddha4321/PowerBI-Dashboard/README.md

 # Summary Of Findings

 •	The attrition rate of Male is greater than the Female.

 •	Department level filters show the details based on each Department.

 •	Key Performance Indicators(KPI) is summary of the overall Dashboard.

 •	5 Age groups were created (18-25,26-35,36-45,46-55,55+).
 A large number of employees who leaves the company were between 26-35 age group.

+•	Table shows the Job Role and ratings/score given by the employees at the time of Attrition.
+Ratings are nothing but the job satisfaction of Employees.